 Hepatitis A & B

-Hepatitis is an STD that attacks your liver, and it can come in three different forms.
+Hepatitis is an incurable STD that attacks your liver, and it can come in three different forms.
 Contracting any of the Hepatitis infections can severely damage your liver, which is why it is important you understand how to avoid and manage it.

 Hepatitis A and B are both incurable, yet there are vaccines available for both.

+The body clears both Hepatitis A and B within a few months, but it has retroactive effects.
 If a person is affected with Hepatitis B, it stays intact inside the body for about six months, and some medications can slow the damaging of your liver.